cyruscyliu/cyruscyliu.github.io/content/index.md

 Qiang Liu is a postdoc at EPFL, working with [Prof. Mathias Payer](https://nebelwelt.net/) in the HexHive laboratory.
 He earned his Ph.D. in 2023 from Zhejiang University (ZJU) under the guidance of [Prof. Yajin Zhou](https://yajin.org/) and a B.S. degree from the Beijing Institute of Technology (BIT) in 2018.
-His research in cybersecurity focuses on developing full-lifecycle security enforcement of systems, including ahead-of-release bug finding and in-production attack mitigation.
+His research in cybersecurity focuses on developing full-lifecycle security enforcement of systems, including ahead-of-release bug finding, understanding, and in-production attack mitigation.
 His work has been recognized at all top security conferences: IEEE SSP, Usenix Security, ACM CCS, and ISOC NDSS.
 He received the Best Paper Awards at USENIX Security'24 and ACM RAID'24.
-He is also serving on the program committee for USENIX Security'25 and is a reviewer for ACM CSUR and ACM TOSEM.
+He is also serving on the program committee for ASE'25 and USENIX Security'25 and is a reviewer for ACM CSUR and ACM TOSEM.

 [CV](./Qiang_s_CV.pdf)
 [Google Scholar](https://scholar.google.com/citations?user=fa1uB2sAAAAJ&hl=en)